MohineAlam/AI_Visual_System/README.md

 ### Step Two
 - set up your lumenera camera with the USB-B to USB-A cable connecting it to your PC (plug in the barrel jack charger if required - usually the USB cable is enough to power it)
-- Clone this github respository to access the scripts, using the clone link etc.
 - Run the test_lucam.py script, this will test if the wrapper library works with the SDK: python test_lucam.py